MrFriendCS/MrFriendCS.github.io/s1/S1-SDD-NeoPixels/README.md

 ### On button A+B pressed

 To rotate all the LEDs on the strip, `rotate pixel by` is used.
-Nothing will until the `show` command is used.
+Nothing will happen until the `show` command is used.

 ![on button A+B](assets/neopixels6.png "on button A+B")